To qualify for Income Support you must be all of the following:

 - pregnant, or a carer, or a lone parent with a child under 5 or, in some cases, unable to work because you’re sick or disabled

-- working less than 16 hours a week (and your partner works no more than 24 hours a week)
+- working less than 16 hours a week (and your partner works less than 24 hours a week)

-- living in England, Scotland and Wales - there are different rules for Northern Ireland
+- living in England, Scotland or Wales - there are different rules for Northern Ireland

 You don’t need a permanent address, eg you can still claim if you sleep rough or live in a hostel or care home.